Selected for TL;DR's Hope Anthology

-I’ve got a rifle in my duffle today.
+I’ve got a rifle in my bag today.

-The world is cruel, and this is the only damn thing I can do about it.
+The world is cruel, and this is the only thing I can do about it.

+I heave a sigh.
 This square cement building is uglier than a battlefield, but beautiful to me.
-I heave out a sigh.
-After shuffling to the bench on the entrance’s grassy knoll, I slide my duffle underneath.
-I grip the arm for balance and lower onto the seat.
+After shuffling to the bench on the entrance’s grassy knoll, I slide the duffle underneath before gripping the arm for balance and lowering onto the seat.

-I’ll just stay a minute.
-Maybe I’ll feel Miriam’s presence, and it’ll give me the strength to fire this rifle one last time.
+I’ll stay just a minute.
+Maybe I’ll feel Miriam’s presence, and it’ll give me the strength to face yet another death, to fire this rifle one last time.

 The school’s door swings open and a little girl, maybe four or five, comes flying out wearing a ruffled pink tutu.
 She’s still got her ballet shoes on, which is a big no-no at Miriam’s School of Ballet.
 Dirty slippers are prohibited on the dance floor.

-Sure enough, a woman blasts out the door, yelling, “Silvia, your shoes!”
+Sure enough, a woman blasts out the door, yelling, “Sylvia, your shoes!”

 “Sorry, Mommy!”
-Silvia plunks down on the steps and yanks off her slippers before darting barefoot into the grass.
+Sylvia plunks down on the steps and yanks off her slippers before darting barefoot into the grass.

 The mother groans, chasing the tot while lugging a purse, a backpack, and a lunchbox.
-Ah, the frustration of parenthood.
+Ah, the joys of parenthood.

 I bury my face in my palms.
 And why am I the one who gets to keep living?
 Miriam had the heart of an angel.
-My hands are covered in blood.
+With the merciless life I chose, my hands are covered in blood.

 “This is for you.”
-Silvia punctuates each word.
+Sylvia punctuates each word.